Michael Fawcett: Royal household

 Fawcett began his service to the British royal family in 1981 as a footman to Queen Elizabeth II.
 He later became first sergeant footman and eventually moved to the Household of the Prince of Wales.
 Fawcett rose to become Prince Charles's assistant valet.
 In 1998, various staff complained about his bullying, after which he resigned, but within a week he was reinstated and promoted.
 Former royal press officer Dickie Arbiter remarked of Fawcett, "Fawcett has been there for so many years, so close in times of stress, that he knows all the ins and outs and all the warts."
-This has been contrasted against biographies such as Behind Palace Doors where Major Colin Burgess pondered why Fawcett has been able to exert influence in royal circles to the degree he has with little formal education or professional experience.
+This has been contrasted with biographies such as Behind Palace Doors where Major Colin Burgess pondered why Fawcett has been able to exert influence in royal circles to the degree he has with little formal education or professional experience.

-Controversies

 Prince Charles' denial of unspecified banned allegation

 In 2003, Fawcett received an injunction against The Mail on Sunday, banning them from writing about an unspecified allegation.
 A few days later, Prince Charles issued a statement, asserting that the unspecified banned allegation was untrue.

 Fawcett resigned from his position in Prince Charles's inner circle in March 2003, following a report by Sir Michael Peat that identified mismanagement at Clarence House.
 The Peat inquiry found that Fawcett had accepted "numerous gifts in the course of his royal service", but cleared him of any financial impropriety.
 After resigning, Fawcett continued to work for Charles on a freelance basis as a fixer and party planner.